ronapelbaum/eslint-plugin-arguments/README.md

 }
 ```

+## Supported Rules

+### no-literal-arguments

-Then configure the rules you want to use under the rules section.
+Methods array: array with the method names that you want to check

 ```json
 {